Pweder3/SMORT/Documentation/Planning/Launching Mechanism.md

 # Versions

 ## V1
-our first editions was simply a set of 2 plates connected to a 9v battery which the igniter wires would contact when the shell hit the bottom of the tube.
+our first edition was simply a set of 2 plates connected to a 9v battery which the igniter wires would contact when the shell hit the bottom of the tube.
 This design failed to give us a launch after we tested it so we decided to make a more complex version that would give us a good contact.

 ## V2
-The second version was much more complex and involved a helix which would garentee the position of the probes that contact the plate.
+The second version was much more complex and involved a helix which would guarantee the position of the probes that contact the plate.
 We still were unable to get this to ignite a rocket motor.
-We decided that it was too hard to get an already inconsistant igniter to fire from a dropped projectile.
+We decided that it was too hard to get an already inconsistent igniter to fire from a dropped projectile.

 ## V3
 The third version will see the rocket starting at the bottom of the tube with the igniter wired directly to the launching activator.
-The activators are much more consistant than a homemade version.
-Using them we will be sure that we are getting the right ammount of current.
-If we can get this to work then we will hopefully be able to design a mechanism that will give us consistant ignition with a dropped shell.
+The activators are much more consistent than a homemade version.
+Using them we will be sure that we are getting the right amount of current.
+If we can get this to work then we will hopefully be able to design a mechanism that will give us consistent ignition with a dropped shell.

+## V4
+Because we were running low on time we decided to launch using the air cannon instead of using rocket motors.
+This will allow us more time to adjust our shell designs much faster.
+Lucia started work on a design that used deployable fins to give us better stability in flight.
+We plan to do several launches with different fin types and observe for a few different vectors.
+First, we will check to ensure the fins are consistent in deploying.
+Next, we will watch the rocket's stability in its flight path.
+Finally, we will look at our rocket after the landing and see if our fins are durable enough to survive a landing.
+We will then make adjustments to the weight, fin size, and the location of the center of mass.

 ## Conclusions

-After attempting this design challenging it has become obvious why nobody makes a drop motar with model rocket motors.
-Powder actuated projectiles would give a more consistant exit velocity and thus make them more precise at all ranges.
-The are also much more compact in both the shell and the tube.
-If I was to do this project outside of an educational environment I would use a fixed firing pin at the bottom of the tube and a mortar shell that used a primers and propellant charge.
-This would give us a very consistant launch as well as being very inexpensive to manufact.
+After attempting this design challenge it has become obvious why nobody makes a motar with model rocket motors.
+Powder-actuated projectiles would give a more consistent exit velocity and thus make them more precise at all ranges.
+They are also much more compact in both the shell and the tube.
+If I was to do this project outside of an educational environment I would use a fixed firing pin at the bottom of the tube and a mortar shell that used primers and propellant charge.
+This would give us a very consistent launch as well as being very inexpensive to manufacture.